code-differently/code-differently-24-q4/lesson_00/jamescapparell/README.md

 If I am ahead in a project we are working on, I like to help explain to others how I got to the point I made it to.
 I like explaining in full detail so others can concieve that type of result later as well.

 ### Other things you might want to know:
-*Some optional ideas below.
-Delete and/or add whatever you like.*

 * My favorite pass time is playing games on my PC with my friends on Discord
 * I live with my older brother, my girlfriend, and my cat Skye